 While technically the VPAT refers specifically to your voluntary product accessibility template, rather than the filled-out completed product that goes into creating your ACR, they are generally used interchangeably with the completed document specific to your company.

 Although this all may seem like a strange concept, it really is nothing new.
-After all, we are well used to seeing signs indicating a place may not be suitable for wheelchair users, a theme park ride may not be suitable for someone with a heart condition, or a film or tv show may not be suitable for those with epilepsy.
+After all, we are well used to seeing signs indicating a place may not be suitable for wheelchair users, a theme park ride may not be suitable for someone with a heart condition, or a film or TV show may not be suitable for those with epilepsy.
 A VPAT, and subsequent ACR, is just a continuation of this process for the digital world, to ensure people with disabilities are aware of what they can use, and what they may have issues with.
 Also of note: this is a highly litigious area of ADA laws and not being accessible can lead to a costly lawsuit.

 VPAT Helps Documenting Your Products Accessibility